PocketRelay/ServerKotlin/README.md

 - [x] Character storage and selection
 - [x] Galaxy at war
 - [x] Matchmaking
-    - NOTE: Doesn't actually take user preferences into account just joins first not full server
+    - NOTE: Some match settings are respected but not all currently private matches are not respected
 - [x] Playing games!
 - [x] In game store